 Things get worse for Jane.

-We left the Royal Air Force and moved in with Bob's parents in Sheffield.
-All went well at first.
-I was happy with the arrangement, but I soon realised that visiting people and living with them were vastly different situations.
+All went well in Sheffield at first.
+Jane was happy with the arrangement, but she soon realised that visiting people and living with them were vastly different situations.

-I began to sense the resentment of his mother at the intrusion into her kitchen.
-While Bob went to work at his father's haulage company, I was made to feel surplus as if his mother felt she knew which food was best for her son, and knew better than me how to prepare and cook it.
+She began to sense the resentment of his mother at the intrusion into her kitchen.
+While Bob went to work at his father's haulage company, Jane was made to feel surplus as if his mother felt she knew which food was best for her son, and knew better than Jane how to prepare and cook it.

-I began to get bored in the house and I thought I saw an opportunity for change.
-We had just finished our evening meal.
-I looked across to Bob's father.
+Jane began to get bored in the house and she thought she saw an opportunity for change.
+They had just finished their evening meal and she looked across to Bob's father.
 "Have the new lorries arrived yet?"

 "Two came today, the other two probably early next week."
-His father spoke without looking at me, but cast a stern disapproving look towards Bob.
+His father spoke without looking at her, but cast a stern disapproving look towards Bob.

-"I've got a Heavy Goods Licence," I said.
+"I've got a Heavy Goods Licence," Jane said.
 "I've driven a lot of the RAF Bedfords and I even drove a big six-wheeled Leyland in Cyprus."

 "We don't talk business at the dinner table," Bob said